ducksouplab/deploy-ducksoup/tutorial/server-configuration.md

 ### ──────────────────────────────────────────────────

-*Use this path if you are deploying on an independent server.
-Your DNS A-records must already point to this server.*
+*Use this path if you are deploying on an independent server and not within e.g. a University.
+Note your DNS A-records must already point to this server.*

 **1. Create the Base HTTP Configuration**
 We will create a basic unencrypted routing file first, and allow Certbot to automatically upgrade it to HTTPS.